PaulCompSci/Fall-Hack-2022/README.md

 ## Steps to run the app:

-Note: this app is only avaliable for Android <br />
+Note: this app is only avaliable for Android.
+You can download the demo APK file, OneMinAct _v1.0.apk, from our repo.<br />

 Clone the repo to your computer: <br />